mementoweb/timegate/README.md

 - [wikipedia.org](https://www.wikipedia.org)
 - [awoiaf.westeros.org](http://awoiaf.westeros.org/index.php/Main_Page)

+Other scraping Handlers examples are provided for resources without any API.

 ## Running and stopping the server
 To start it, there are two possibilities:
 - Either execute`uwsgi --http :PORT --wsgi-file core/application.py --master [--pidfile /path/to/file.pid]`